Glarus: History

 In 1528 the Reformation gained a foothold in Glarus, directed by Zwingli in Zürich.
 Even though he had preached in Glarus for 10 years, the town remained strongly Catholic.
 However, following the Second war of Kappel in 1531 both the Catholic and Protestant residents were given the right to worship in town.
 This led to both religious groups using the town church simultaneously, an arrangement that caused numerous problems.
-By the 18th Century both the groups shared the church but had separate organs.
+By the 18th century both the groups shared the church but had separate organs.
 In 1697 there were two financially and theologically independent parishes meeting in the city church.

 Following the French invasion in 1798, Glarus became the capital of the Canton of Linth in the Helvetic Republic.
 The administration of the Canton moved into Glarus.
 However, the new administrators had difficulties in establishing and enforcing any new regulations.
+As an aftermath of the Battle of Glarus (1799), French troops forced Alexander Suvorov's force to withdraw from Switzerland.
 In August 1802 the administrators of the new Canton left Glarus for Rapperswil due to the difficulties they had faced in Glarus.
 In 1803, with the Act of Mediation, the Canton of Linth was dissolved and Glarus became the capital of the smaller Canton of Glarus.

 In 1859, the railway reached Glarus from Weesen.
 The extension to Schwanden and Linthal opened in 1879.

 The town created the Emigration Society and sent Judge Niklaus Dürst and blacksmith Fridolin Streif to search for land to settle in North America in 1845.
 Later that year, 131 colonists from Glarus settled New Glarus, Wisconsin, a town which still holds onto its Swiss roots and enjoys a strong relationship with Glarus.

 On the 10/11 May 1861, the town was devastated by a fire that was fanned by a violent Föhn or south wind, rushing down from the high mountains through the natural funnel formed by the Linth valley.
-The total loss is estimated at about half a million sterling, of which about £100,000 were made up by subscriptions that poured in from every side.
+The total loss is estimated at half a million sterling, of which about £100,000 were made up by subscriptions that poured in from every side.
 About two-thirds of Glarus (593 buildings) were destroyed in the big fire.
 After this incident, Glarus was rebuilt in block fashion according to construction plans by Bernhard Simon and Johann Caspar Wolff.

 In 1864, the first European labor law to protect workers was introduced in Glarus, prohibiting workers from working more than 12 hours a day.